LONDONERS AT HOME:

 “I must admit,” Milan continues, “that having discovered this work, I was somewhat downhearted and, initially, I was rather inclined to abandon my own project altogether.
 However, on reflection, I decided to carry on; while the subject matter is broadly similar, I think I have a very different and equally original perspective on the way I perceive London and Londoners.
 Also, unlike Magda Segal’s work, where powerful images are left to speak for themselves, mine are accompanied by a substantial and unashamedly socio-political commentary.
 And even if viewers are tempted to draw comparisons, my latest project intriguingly demonstrates just how much Londoners’ lives have changed over a quarter of a century, even if this is something in which the Museum of London doesn't seem much interested.”

 Like its predecessors, Londoners at Home: The Way We Live Now is a wholly non-commercial project.
-For a fuller description, please click on the following link: About the Project.
+For a fuller description, please click on the following link: .
 As the outcome of two years’ dedicated, hard work, 64 subjects have been covered extensively and this final figure is very much a product of the extent to which volunteers could be encouraged to come forward in connection with a range of important topics.
 Any obvious omissions, and there are several, regrettably represent those occasions upon which considerable endeavour to secure suitable sitters proved fruitless.

 Both preceding projects have been published in book form, with copies lodged, for posterity, in the British Library and the UK’s other ‘copyright libraries’.
-As it has not proved possible to secure a commercial publisher cannot be found for Londoners at Home: The Way We Live Now, it is envisaged that this concluding component of Milan’s ‘London Trilogy’ will be published by the photographer, with copies made available for purchase, at cost, by sitters and any other interested parties.
+As it has not proved possible to secure a commercial publisher for Londoners at Home: The Way We Live Now, it has been agreed that the concluding component of Milan’s ‘London Trilogy’ should be published by the artist himself, with copies made available for purchase, at cost price, by sitters and any other interested parties.
 If you're interested, please click on the link be

 London at home